X

 | Joint pain (local) | Gel 3–4×/day | Up to 3 weeks | Ibuprofen gel |

-The cardiovascular risk of diclofenac is clinically established and should not be underestimated.
-The most important study is the Coxib and traditional NSAID Trialists' Collaboration, a Lancet meta-analysis from 2013 that evaluated data from 639 randomised trials involving over 350,000 patients.
-The finding: diclofenac increases the risk of heart attack by approximately 40% — a figure comparable to that of the coxibs.
-As a reminder: rofecoxib (Vioxx) was withdrawn from the market in 2004 for the same risk.
-Danish real-world data from 2018 confirm: diclofenac has a higher cardiovascular risk than ibuprofen, naproxen, and paracetamol.
+The cardiovascular risk of diclofenac is clinically documented and not to be underestimated.
+The most important study on it is the Coxib and traditional NSAID Trialists' Collaboration, a Lancet meta-analysis from 2013 that analysed data from 639 randomised studies with over 350,000 patients.
+The result: diclofenac increases the heart-attack risk by about 40% – a figure comparable to that of the coxibs.
+As a reminder: rofecoxib (Vioxx) was withdrawn from the market in 2004 because of the same risk.
+Danish healthcare data from 2018 confirm: diclofenac has a higher cardiovascular risk than ibuprofen, naproxen, and paracetamol.

 |---|---|---|---|